Building a fairer, safer, greener supply chain

 What exactly is sustainable sourcing?

 Alstom develops complex and integrated projects that require a strong and trustworthy ecosystem in order to succeed.
-Specifically, this means developing close partnerships with carefully selected suppliers and contractors to guarantee the highest safety and quality standards.
+Specifically, this means developing close partnerships with carefully selected 15,000 suppliers and contractors covering rolling stock, signalling, digital mobility solutions, infrastructure, maintenance and modernisation activities to guarantee the highest safety and quality standards.
 To achieve this, Alstom has created a dedicated Sustainable Sourcing Policy including an Ethics and Sustainable Development Charter for Alstom’s Suppliers and Contractors.
-Alstom has set the objective that all its suppliers and contractors commit to respecting this charter.
+Alstom has set the objective that all it suppliers and contractors commit to respecting this charter.

 On 31 March 2020, more than 92% of key suppliers (representing 99% of the Sourcing volume) had signed the Ethics and Sustainable Development Charter.
 The objective of covering at least 98% of annual expenditure with these key suppliers by 2020 has been achieved.

 (the information below is non-exhaustive)

 As part of the United Nations Global Compact initiative, Alstom promotes, and asks its suppliers to support, core values and international standards of:

 - Labour standards

 e.g. eliminate discrimination and forced labour; comply with regulations for working hours and wages.

 e.g. comply with fair competition and anti-corruption regulations; avoid conflicts of interest.